ycrc/ycrc.github.io/docs/ai/resources.md

 # Available Resources and Recommendations

-YCRC research computing infrastructure can be used to run localized large language models on GPU-enabled clusters.
+YCRC Research Computing Infrastructure can be used to run localized large language models on GPU-enabled clusters.

 Running LLMs locally provides the following advantages:

-- user data remains local to the cluster [(Security concerns with non-local models)](clarity.md)
+- User data remains local to the cluster [(Security concerns with non-local models)](clarity.md)
-- researchers can control model versions and configurations
+- Researchers can control model versions and configurations
 - YCRC GPUs are free of charge (Except the secure data cluster, [Hopper](../clusters/hopper.md)
-- models up to 1100 GB of aggregate GPU memory can be run on a single node (Bouchet Only)
+- Models up to 1100 GB of aggregate GPU memory can be run on a single node (Bouchet Only)

 ## GPU availability on YCRC resources